Updating your own website might not be a good idea after all

 There are pitfalls in updating your own website that nobody tells you about.
 It has nothing to do with your intelligence or ability as a website owner.
 It boils down to design standards and requirements.

-It all sounds marvelous, until you start to consider a few things…
+It all sounds marvellous, until you start to consider a few things…

 Adding additional content such as pages, blog posts and multimedia items require additional SEO.
 Are you able to do SEO on new content?
-Without SEO it is like having a car with no engine – you will not get very far.
-You should really only conduct minor edits and updates to your text.
+SEO is not a bunch of keywords.
+SEO is a set of design rules.

 Your website has to display well on every possible screen size out there.
 If you enlarge text or shrink text it could become an issue on certain mobile devices.

 Without proper testing and adjustments, your website could end up looking tacky on mobile devices.
 Before you shrug this off, consider that 85% of all website hits are generated by mobile devices.